thetaylormcrae/gemmcountyrunners/_pages/lets-connect.md

 ---

-## ❤️ We’re Glad You’re Here
+## ❤️ We Are Glad You Are Here

-Whether you walk, jog, or run — you belong in this community.
+Whether you walk, jog, or run, you belong in this community.
 Thanks for taking a moment to reach out.
-We’re excited to meet you out on the roads, trails, and paths of Gem County.
+We look forward to seeing you on the roads, trails, and paths of Gem County.